 see also Death certification

 Brain death is death of the person, although the heart continues to beat and other automatic functions continue.
 It is not recoverable nor is the condition sustainable.
-This definition of death, tested most carefully and used in the setting of an intensive care unit when decisions need to be made on prolonging treatment or harvesting organs for transplantation, is robust against criticism and compliant with law.
+This definition of death, tested most carefully on criteria that have evolved from the 1960's and used in the setting of an intensive care unit when decisions need to be made on prolonging treatment or harvesting organs for transplantation, is robust against criticism and compliant with law.
 Decisions on brain death need to be taken by senior clinicians who demonstrably have an independence from the transplant teams.
 In the presence of doubt or worry, prudent doctors avoid rapid action and recruit further advice whether medical, legal, or both.

 Anomalously, death below an arbitrary age acquired a second reporting system neither aligned nor integrated with the pre-existing one.
 Deaths of children are to be immediately separately reported and analysis for avoidable factors conducted.
 The arrangements are at present immature.